Parliamentary.ai

 Overview

-This bill aims to prevent the exploitation of young people by prohibiting unpaid work experience placements exceeding four weeks.
-It amends the National Minimum Wage Act 1998 to ensure that anyone undertaking work experience for longer than four weeks is paid the national minimum wage.
+This bill aims to prohibit unpaid work experience placements exceeding four weeks in the UK.
+It amends the National Minimum Wage Act 1998 to ensure that individuals undertaking such placements are paid the national minimum wage after this four-week period.

 Description